noviceprogrammeroh/02-refactor-code-challenge/README.md

 # 02-refactor-code-challenge

-This pages shows the completed challenge for week two.
+Markup : This pages shows the completed challenge for week two.
 I refactored the code to semble the demo image.
 Here are the following things I formatted:

-**Added alts on the images
+.Added alts on the images
-*Created ids for the benefits'sections paragraphs *Deleted unnecesary styles
+.Created ids for the benefits'sections paragraphs .Deleted unnecesary styles
-*Use semantics like header, nav, main, articles, aside and a footer.
+.Use semantics like header, nav, main, articles, aside and a footer.

-##Sreenshot of the web page
+## Sreenshot of the web page ##

-##Links
+### Links ###